DrakirL/DrakirL.github.io/p10/class/exorcist.md

 THEME: ???

 ### Level 1: ???
-You may choose the damage type of your Blood Rite each time you use it (unless you are able to do that normally)? <br>
+You may choose the damage type of your *Blood Rite* each time you use the feature. <br>
-Your Blood Rite ignores Resistance?
+In addition, if the target of your *Baleful Brand* is Resistant to the damage dealt by your *Blood Rite*, you can ignore that Resistance.
+(PHRASING?)
 ### Level 1: ???
 ???